GermanBrainRot/Project-Galileo/README.md

    Today, in 2025, western capitalism is far from the only game in town - but Wall Street and the governments they own - USA and her allies - still think it’s 1991.
 Consequently, they stumble from one catastrophe into the next which is very dangerous if the people allow it to continue.  ✅

 2. Governments arise out of social cataclysms and are shaped by these cataclysms.
 Whatever class can seize power usually gives governments a form that is appropriate for their needs and then sell this to the people as the only form that correctly represents the public interest.
 And since at the time of the cataclysm, the people don’t have the conceptual apparatus to think critically about what they are being told, they go along with it.
 When we emerge on the other side of the social cataclysm that is so clearly taking shape right now, there *will* be a new government that suits the needs of the working class.
 Marxism does *not* prescribe any specific form of government - this is in fact one if its strengths.
-Instead, we emphasize precisely how a government is shaped by the day to day problems it had and has to solve - a process that does not care about moral or juristic axioms and can only be influenced positively through general popular awareness of historic precedent, studied from all sides.
+Instead, we emphasize precisely how a government is shaped by the day to day problems it had and has to solve - a process that does not care about moral or juristic axioms that apply to dot-sized societies in a vacuum, and that can only be influenced positively through general popular awareness of historic precedent, studied from all sides.
 In case you are wondering whether Marxism wants to raise your taxes: Absolutely not!
 Did you know Karl Marx was charged during the 1848/49 revolution with incitement of a tax revolt via the Rheinische Zeitung?
 Marx was of the opinion that taxation breeds an excess of bureaucracy. *Some* bureaucracy is needed to keep a society going, but we want it to be efficient and lean, not bloated.
 A bloated bureaucracy is where critical thinking and all hope dies.  ✅

 3. See below
 4. *CRITICIZE* authority!
 Accept that authority exists for a reason.
 All that authority encodes is *competence*.
 However, society is constantly changing and solutions that used to work may not be applicable anymore.
 Question nonsense! ✅

 5. Markets have existed since the rise of civilization and will continue to exist for a long time.
 They are a spontaneous way of people to come together and solve problems.
 Marxists *acknowledge* that, which is why to a real Marxist, the old story propagated by the likes of Milton Friedman that “nobody knows how to make a pencil” (pointing to market forces as causal agent) looked awfully silly to us.
-He’s making our point!
+He’s not disproving us, he's making our point!

    But markets are not all there is!
 Marxism has been accused of trying to build a society run by “mastermind bureaucrats”, or a “command economy”.
 Nothing could be further from the truth!

-   In fact, we think it is *markets* that produce command economies - by turning successful businesses into monopolies which today have adapted to the shock of anti-trust laws or critical media (ha ha, that was a LONG time ago) by rigging the system.
+   In fact, we think it is *markets* that produce command economies - by turning successful businesses into monopolies and cartels which today have adapted to the shock of anti-trust laws or critical media (ha ha, that was a LONG time ago) by rigging the system.
 Also, politicians have not woken up one day and thought that enshrining shareholder value into normative law is a good idea.

    I am not saying that people in institutions are directly “bought” in an illegal way - at least not all of them - but one should wonder whether people earn promotions because they pose no threat to established authorities.
 It’s earned authority turning into unearned authority which the billionaires have fought long and hard to make inheritable so their clueless kids can have a luxury life with no work.